Sample resources for CED motions at local councils

 Council CED motions

 Below are three examples of recent CED motions that successfully passed.
 If you pick out the best parts of each and change local details to suit your region, we think you’ll have a pretty good motion, but ultimately of course it is up to the Councillor who proposes the motion to decide what to include.
-You can also see the CED motions passed by other councils in various countries on our global page.

 We suggest you aim to include the following main elements: